 It is found easily, for example, in food supplements, in ginseng coffee capsules, powdered broth, even in a rabbit meat preparation, as shown in the Gallery photographic.

-1) Marta Strinati.
+1) Martha Strinati.
 EFSA: Titanium dioxide white dye is carcinogenic.
-GIFT (Great Italian Food Trade), 7.5.21
+GIFTS (Great Italian Food Trade), 7.5.21

 2) EFSA's scientific opinion on silicon dioxide was adopted at the end of 2017 and published in 2018.
 V. https://efsa.onlinelibrary.wiley.com/doi/epdf/10.2903/j.efsa.2018.5088

-3) Marta Strinati.
+3) Martha Strinati.
 Stop to titanium dioxide, interview with Francesco Cubadda, ISS expert.
-GIFT (Great Italian Food Trade), 8.5.21 https://www.greatitalianfoodtrade.it/salute/stop-al-biossido-di-titanio-intervista-a-francesco-cubadda-esperto-iss
+GIFTS (Great Italian Food Trade), 8.5.21 https://www.greatitalianfoodtrade.it/salute/stop-al-biossido-di-titanio-intervista-a-francesco-cubadda-esperto-iss

 4) Medina-Reyes EI, Rodríguez-Ibarra C, Déciga-Alcaraz A, Díaz-Urbina D, Chirino YI, Pedraza-Chaverri J. Food additives containing nanoparticles induces gastrotoxicity, hepatotoxicity and alterations in animal behavior: The unknown role of oxidative stress.
 Food Chem Toxicol.
 2020 Dec; 146: 111814. doi: 10.1016 / j.fct.2020.111814.
 Epub 2020 Oct 15.
 PMID: 33068655.